Sugar glazed Gujiya

 1. Let's prepare the sugar syrup.
-Combine all the ingredients in a pan and on a medium flame bring it too a boil.
+Combine all the ingredients in a pan and on a medium flame bring it to a boil.
 Scum will start forming on top of the liquid.

-3. Lower the heat, dip spoon in the syrup and remove.
+3. Lower the heat, dip a spoon in the syrup and remove.
 Do not touch for the first few seconds, it will be very hot.
-Touch the syrup with your finger and if it coats your finger it means that it is about to reach it's first string consistency.
+Touch the syrup with your finger and if it coats your finger it means that it is about to reach its first string consistency.